 Small Business Credit Card

-Small business credit cards are an excellent way to solve your working capital needs especially if you have little-to-no revenue.
+Small business credit cards are an excellent way to solve your working capital needs, especially if you have little-to-no revenue.
 The best cards on the market offer cardholders various rewards and have low introductory and ongoing APRs.
-It’s possible to qualify for a small business credit score with a score of 640 or higher.
+It’s possible to get a business credit card with a score of 670 or higher.
 However, we recommend having a score of 700 or higher if you want to qualify for the best cards.

 Prepaid Business Card